bjing/payslip-generator/README.md

 ## How do I run the application?
+### Java version
 I've only tested this application with java 8.

+### Input
+You can place your own input csv files under payslip-generator/input.
+The application will try to load all input files under this folder.

+### Run the application
 All the class files have been compiled already and are placed under "bin" subfolder.
 So to run the application, you need to check out a local copy of the repo and run main.java.RunPayCalculator within the repo's root folder like the following

 ```